 The principles underpinning freedom of information are noble, but without the proper administration and tools, the ideals could flounder.
-An automated, digitised system enables a transparent process.
+However, using an automated, digitised system facilitates a transparent process.

 Besides, it is hard to categorise, search and audit the procedures without a digitised system.